nicholas-maltbie/FallingParkourDevLog/_posts/2021-08-14-First-Post.markdown

 * [PR #13](https://github.com/nicholas-maltbie/FallingParkour/pull/13) - Recolor fans bug.
 * [PR #12](https://github.com/nicholas-maltbie/FallingParkour/pull/12) - Added version number to main menu and builds.
 * [PR #11](https://github.com/nicholas-maltbie/FallingParkour/pull/11) - Remove player sprint.
 > PR stands for [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request), it is a concept in GitHub where you can add a set of changes to a project all at once.
 This helps allow for developers to work on different features at the same time, review them, and merge them together at a later point without having to worry about getting in each other's way.
 This is part of the broader idea of source control for managing software projects.
-Although, if I explain much more here it would have to be a post of it's own, which I would be happy to talk more about in a future post.
+Although, if I explain much more here it would have to be a post of its own, which I would be happy to talk more about in a future post.
 I made a short explanation on how to use Git for a school project, you can read it [here](https://docs.google.com/document/d/14opTjyyGmNuTWLOhBLnYK4CHvEXVYm0gRKBxeQvBVGA/edit?usp=sharing) if you're interested in learning more.

 My favorite out of this list is the Recolor fans bug because it allowed me to create a shader graph.
 What's a shader graph you ask... what you didn't ask anything... well let me explain anyway.
 A [Shader Graph](https://unity.com/shader-graph) in unity is a way of telling the render pipeline how something should look on the screen.
 The concept of rendering, shading, lighting, and materials are all very complex and differ depending on what 3D environment engine you are using and how they have defined their pipeline (_future post idea if people are interested_).
 The shader graph that I wrote as part of [PR #13](https://github.com/nicholas-maltbie/FallingParkour/pull/13) allows for coloring a gray-scale _background_ image to be two different colors and mix evenly between them.
 All black pixels are converted to one color while all white pixels are converted to another.
 Then, as an added bonus, a third _pattern_ image can be drawn on top of the _background_ image.
 Some images of this shader are shown below